mujammelhoque/mujammelhoque/README.md

 #### I am a software engineer

  I am a confident and reliable working person with a flexible approach to work.
-My learning process is always advancing.
-I am creative, positive and always  willingness to learn new things.
+My learning process is always advancing and I am creative, positive and always  willingness to learn new things.
 I prefer to prove myself as a quick learner and highly energetic person to face any challenge.

 Skills: PHP/ Laravel/ MySql /Livewire/React/Nextjs/Vuejs/Javascript/ HTML/CSS/Bootstrap